gyt1112017/third_assginment-of-web-scrapying/README.md

 Now this your job is to build:

 1. An item class called: QuotesItem

-2 .Create 3 fields(quote, author, tags) and use input and output processors (Make sure to join the tags by ";")
+2. Create 3 fields(quote, author, tags) and use input and output processors (Make sure to join the tags by ";")
 3. Now in your spider class load your item class (QuotesItem) and assign values to all the fields.